 COVID-19: COVID-19 is a respiratory disease caused by SARS-CoV-2, a new coronavirus discovered in 2019.

 COVID-19 immunization: Administration of a complete series of any COVID-19 vaccine authorized for use in the United States by the United States Food and Drug Administration (FDA) and recommended by the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC).
-As of the date of this policy, there are currently three COVID-19 vaccines authorized by the FDA for emergency use and recommended by the ACIP: two mRNA vaccines (Pfizer-BioNTech, Moderna) and one viral vector vaccine (Janssen [Johnson & Johnson]).
+As of the date of this policy, there are currently three COVID-19 vaccines available, one of which is approved by the FDA: two mRNA vaccines (Pfizer-BioNTech, Moderna) and one viral vector vaccine (Janssen [Johnson & Johnson]).

 Exemption: The process of freeing or state of being free from an obligation imposed on others.

-This policy is subject to change based on factors such as the progress of the COVID-19 pandemic and guidance from governmental authorities.
+This policy is subject to change based on factors such as the status of the COVID-19 pandemic and guidance from governmental authorities.

 - Continued risk of transmission including new variants, that could lead to serious illness and death